Energy correlations of non-integrable Ising models: The scaling limit in the cylinder: The renormalized expansion

 where: \begin{itemize} \item $\cL \cV^{(h)}$ is the so-called {\it local part} of the effective potential, which includes terms that tend to `expand' under iterations, usually called the {\it relevant} and {\it marginal} contributions in Renormalization Group (RG) terminology.
 In our case, $\cL \cV^{(h)}$ includes: three terms that are quadratic in the Grassmann variables and independent of $\bs A$, depending on a sequence of $h$-dependent parameters which we denote $\allct=\{(\nu_h,\zeta_h,\eta_h)\}_{h\le 0}$ and call the {\it running coupling constants}; and two terms that are quadratic in the Grassmann variables and linear in $\bs A$, depending on another sequence of effective parameters, $\{Z_{1,h}, Z_{2,h}\}_{h\le 0}$, called the {\it effective vertex renormalizations}. \item $\cR \cV^{(h)}$ is the so-called {\it irrelevant}, or {\it renormalized}, part of the effective potential, which is not the source of any divergence. \end{itemize}

 Such a decomposition, described in detail in Section \ref{sec:cylinder_multiscale} below, corresponds to a systematic reorganization, or `resummation', of the expansions arising from the multiscale computation of the generating function.
-We anticipate that the running coupling constants and the effective vertex renormalizations are defined in terms of the infinite volume limit of the kernels of the effective potential, whose flow has been studied and controlled in \cite{GGM} and reviewed in greater detail in \cite[Section \xref{sec:renexp}]{AGG_part2}, exactly in the same setting needed for the present paper.
-As shown in \cite[Section \xref{sec:fixed_point}]{AGG_part2}, by appropriately tuning the inverse temperature $\beta$ to a value $\beta_c(\lambda)$, which has the interpretation of interacting critical temperature, and by appropriately fixing the parameters $Z,t_1^*$ entering the definition of $\cV^{(1)}$, see \eqref{eq:startfrom}-\eqref{cV1defin}, the whole sequence $\allct$ is bounded and smaller than $C|\lambda|$.
+We anticipate that the running coupling constants and the effective vertex renormalizations are defined in terms of the infinite volume limit of the kernels of the effective potential, whose flow has been studied and controlled in \cite{GGM} and reviewed in greater detail in \cite[Section~4]{AGG_part2}, exactly in the same setting needed for the present paper\footnote{The running coupling constants used here and in \cite{AGG_part2} are not strictly speaking equal to those of \cite{GGM} even in the isotropic case because of a number of changes in the quantities used to define them, most importantly the different decomposition of the propagators, but the general outline of the construction is the same.}.
+As shown in \cite[Section~4.5]{AGG_part2}, by appropriately tuning the inverse temperature $\beta$ to a value $\beta_c(\lambda)$, which has the interpretation of interacting critical temperature, and by appropriately fixing the parameters $Z,t_1^*$ entering the definition of $\cV^{(1)}$, see \eqref{eq:startfrom}-\eqref{cV1defin}, the whole sequence $\allct$ is bounded and smaller than $C|\lambda|$.
 Under these conditions, we will be able to show that the resulting expansions for multipoint energy correlations in the cylinder $\Lambda$ are convergent, uniformly in $h^*$.
 Our estimates are based on writing the quantities involved as sums over terms indexed by Gallavotti-Nicol{\`o} (GN) trees~\cite{GN,GM01,Ga}, which emerge naturally from the multiscale procedure; the relevant aspects of the definitions of the GN trees will be reviewed in Section~\ref{sec:treecyl} below.
 Weighted $L^1$ bounds on the kernels of the effective potentials, based on their GN tree expansion, are derived in Section \ref{sec:informal_bounds}.
 As a corollary, in Section \ref{sec:Zj} we show how to control the flow of the effective vertex renormalizations, as well as their edge counterpart.